-SEA C bjective
+SEA O SEA Objective

 1 To maintain or enhance nature conservation (biodiversity, flora and fauna)

 2 To maintain or enhance the quality of landscapes and townscapes

 3 To improve the quality of surroundings

 4 To conserve or where appropriate enhance the historic environment and culture heritage

 5 To improve air quality

 6 To reduce the effect of traffic on the environment

 7 To reduce contributions to climate change

 8 To reduce vulnerability to climate change

 9 To improve water quality

 10 To provide for sustainable sources of water supply

 11 To avoid, reduce and manage flood risk

 12 To conserve soil resources and quality

 13 To minimise the production of waste

 14 To improve the health of the population

 15 To reduce crime and nuisance

 16 To conserve natural and manmade resources

 - 3.8 The SEA objectives detailed above conform to the SEA Directive, and are derived from the Sustainability Appraisal undertaken for the Herefordshire Local Plan (Core Strategy) 2011-2031. - 3.9 Baseline information gathered during Stage A of the SEA process provided details of the current environmental characteristics of the neighbourhood area and the status of its natural assets and features (refer to Appendix 2).
 This information was analysed as part of Task B2 of SEA, which looked at the extent to which the emerging NDP policies will help or obstruct these characteristics.
-There are four objectives for which there is no local baseline data available and therefore this provides a limitation on the baseline data and whether the NDP policies are able to move towards or away from this data, this also means that future trends cannot be predicted. - 3.10 Following the completion of Task B2 of SEA it was apparent that the largest environmental issue within the parish, and which has an impact on the County as a whole, is water quality; the River Wye, though currently meeting all its conservation objectives, will require effective management, in order to ensure that the quality of water does not deteriorate to the point that nutrient targets are missed further downstream. - 3.11 The NDP proposes that two sites be allocated for development and contains supporting policies, as well as a range of criteria-based policies.
-However, the delivery of the NDP should not exacerbate existing problems regarding water quality or have an unacceptable adverse impact, a position which is reinforced by the conclusions set within the Habitat Regulations Assessment Report.
+There are four objectives for which there is no local information is available, which provides a limitation on the baseline data and whether the NDP policies are likely to improve or exacerbate existing problems and issues relating to these themes. - 3.10 Following the completion of Task B2 of SEA it was apparent that the largest environmental issue within the parish, and which has an impact on the County as a whole, is water quality; the River Wye, though currently meeting all its conservation objectives, will require effective management, in order to ensure that the quality of water does not deteriorate to the point that nutrient targets are missed further downstream. - 3.11 The NDP proposes that two sites be allocated for development and contains supporting policies, as well as a range of criteria-based policies.
+However, the delivery of the NDP should not exacerbate existing problems regarding water quality or have an unacceptable adverse impact, a position which is reinforced by the conclusions set within the HRA Report.